gonzojive/bazel/site/en/docs/output_directories.md

                                               actions run in a directory that mimics execroot.
                                               Implementation details, such as where the directories are created, are intentionally hidden from the action.
-                                              All actions can access its inputs and outputs relative to the execroot directory.
+                                              Every action can access its inputs and outputs relative to the execroot directory.
         &lt;workspace-name&gt;/                 <== Working tree for the Bazel build & root of symlink forest: execRoot _bin/                           <== Helper tools are linked from or copied to here.